andrewhowdencom/website/site/content/draft/how-do-you-even-person.md

 ### Particularly large social structures

 In some cases, there exists a community of 100's or 1000's of people, or several levels of hierarchy within that community.
-In those cases, the leaders of the community need to achieve consensus, but not the entire community.
+In those cases, the leaders of the community need to achieve consensus; all members of the community do not.

 ## How do you decide when to take responsibility for dealing that retribution, and communicating that role to others in the social group?